codeforkansascity/kc-covid-response/content/resources/kc-chamber-kcadc-marc-civic-council.md

 ---
 title: KC Chamber, KCADC, MARC, Civic Council
 metaDescription: Johnson County Plan
-teaser: '#SafeReturnKC.
-The Safe Return KC Guide provides a roadmap for organizations of all types across the region to use as we re-open our workplaces while considering the public health needs of our workforce, stakeholders, customers and community. '
 thumbnail: /uploads/favicon1.png
 date: 2020-04-29T14:54:22.346Z
 organization: KC Chamber, KCADC, MARC, Civic Council